Sargent Bickham Lagudis LLC Buys Schwab U.S. Large-Cap Value ETF, iShares Core Conservative Allocation ETF, Schwab US Dividend Equity ETF, Sells Schwab Emerging Markets Equity ETF, iShares Core MSCI Emerging Markets ETF, JPMorgan Ultra-Short Income ETF

 Sargent Bickham Lagudis LLC added to a holding in iShares Core Conservative Allocation ETF by 37.01%.
 The purchase prices were between $38.45 and $39.7, with an estimated average price of $39.25.
 The stock is now traded at around $40.210000.
 The impact to a portfolio due to this purchase was 0.33%.
 The holding were 379,653 shares as of 2021-06-30.Added: Schwab US Dividend Equity ETF (SCHD)

+Sargent Bickham Lagudis LLC sold out a holding in IAC/InterActiveCorp.
+The sale prices were between $143.91 and $171.9, with an estimated average price of $157.6.Sold Out: BlackRock Taxable Municipal Bond Trust (BBN)

-Sargent Bickham Lagudis LLC sold out a holding in Brookfield Renewable Corp.
-The sale prices were between $37.5 and $48.52, with an estimated average price of $42.66.Sold Out: iShares Gold Trust (IAU)
+Sargent Bickham Lagudis LLC sold out a holding in BlackRock Taxable Municipal Bond Trust.
+The sale prices were between $24.39 and $25.82, with an estimated average price of $25.01.Sold Out: iShares Gold Trust (IAU)

 Sargent Bickham Lagudis LLC sold out a holding in iShares Gold Trust.
 The sale prices were between $32.52 and $68.08, with an estimated average price of $35.07.Sold Out: (VAR)

 Sargent Bickham Lagudis LLC sold out a holding in .
-The sale prices were between $176.53 and $177.29, with an estimated average price of $177.Sold Out: BlackRock Taxable Municipal Bond Trust (BBN)
+The sale prices were between $176.53 and $177.29, with an estimated average price of $177.Sold Out: Kaleido Biosciences Inc (KLDO)

-Sargent Bickham Lagudis LLC sold out a holding in BlackRock Taxable Municipal Bond Trust.
-The sale prices were between $24.39 and $25.82, with an estimated average price of $25.01.Sold Out: IAC/InterActiveCorp (IAC)
+Sargent Bickham Lagudis LLC sold out a holding in Kaleido Biosciences Inc. The sale prices were between $5.82 and $8.72, with an estimated average price of $7.13.Reduced: Schwab Emerging Markets Equity ETF (SCHE)

 Here is the complete portfolio of Sargent Bickham Lagudis LLC.
 Also check out: